siobhain/cormeen-walkers/README.md

 - Those who know vaguely of the groups' existence but need specific information about meetup day/time & distance covered.
 - Those who have lapsed in attending weekly walks and want to start walking again.
 - New people who have moved into the area.

-SOBAdd an image of the finished site here - use [amiresponsive](https://ui.dev/amiresponsive)

 The GitHub link to the live site is https://siobhain.github.io/cormeen-walkers/